ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 If specified sc-addresses of source and target sc-elements are not valid, then the method throws exception `utils::ExceptionInvalidParams` with description that some of specified sc-addresses is not valid.

+!!! note
-> Note: Although this method is called incorrectly and may be misleading, but you can create any sc-connectors using it.
+    Although this method is called incorrectly and may be misleading, but you can create any sc-connectors using it.

 ### **IsElement**